act-rules/act-rules.github.io/_rules/SC4-1-2-aria-state-or-property-has-valid-value.md

 rule_type: atomic

 description: |
-   This rule checks that each ARIA state or property has a valid value
+   This rule checks that each WAI-ARIA state or property has a valid value

 success_criterion:
-- 4.1.2 # Name, Role, Value
+- (WAI-ARIA 1.1)

 test_aspects:
 - DOM Tree